 History is a widely respected academic choice that gives access to almost all professions.
 Journalism, writing, politics, law, business, entertainment, and finance are just a few examples.
 Any job where you need to read, write and communicate will appreciate these skills.
+This is a facilitating subject.

-Information Technology (BTEC)\
+Information Technology (BTEC)